nogibjj/721_final_project/README.md

 # IDS721 Group-Final-Project India Population Predictor

 In this project, we used regression model and imported dataset from kaggle to train it.
-We used Flask to build a light-weight web framework to predict the future population in China.
+We used Flask to build a light-weight web framework to predict the future population in India.
 And then we deploy our service in GCP and used locust to load test it.

 ## Architecture